-High blood pressure has a tendency to cause breathlessness in patients.
+High blood pressure tends to cause breathlessness in patients.

-Unexplained and excessive fatigue is another symptom of high blood pressure.
+Unexplained and extreme fatigue is another symptom of high blood pressure.

-This is one of the scary symptoms because the pain in the chest makes you feel as if you are having a heart attack.
+This is one of the scary symptoms because the pain in the chest makes you feel as if you have a heart attack.

 Another symptom of high blood pressure is passing bloody urine.

-People who suffer from high blood pressure have bad eyesight due to high ocular pressure.
+People who suffer from high blood pressure have bad vision due to high ocular pressure.

 High blood pressure creates confusion in the minds of the patients.

-High blood pressure causes an increased pressure in the brain and results in headaches.
+High blood pressure causes increased pressure in the brain and results in headaches.